 - Must enter through a designated entry control point.

 - Must be at least 18 years of age (no underage siblings).

 - Must be screened for and free of all COVID-19 symptoms within the last 24 hours, fever-free and have no known exposures to COVID-19 in the past 14 days.

 - Must wear a mask and follow physical distancing protocols while in the facility.
 Medical masks will be provided if a personal mask is not available.
 For visitors unable to wear a face mask, face shields will be provided and required to be worn in place of a mask.
 Prohibited face coverings include:

 - Neck gaiters

 - Must practice hand hygiene with provided hand sanitizer.
 Anyone wearing medical gloves at entries must remove the gloves, keep them off while inside the facility, and practice hand hygiene.

 - May consume food and drink inside patient rooms, but visitors are encouraged to physically distance from the patient while eating.
-If visitors are eating in the room, they must stop and mask whenever a caregiver enters the room.
+If visitors are eating in the room, they must stop and mask when a caregiver enters the room.

 - Are not permitted to wait in the waiting room or other areas.
 They must go directly to and from the patient’s location.

 - Must use designated public restrooms on the unit and may not use patient restrooms.

 - Must leave and exit the premises at the request of the direct care nurse or nurse manager, if needed.

 - Must only visit during campus visiting hours.